Joe Thatcher: Los Angeles Angels of Anaheim

 On July 5, 2014, Thatcher was traded along with Tony Campana to the Los Angeles Angels of Anaheim in exchange for prospects Zach Borenstein and Joey Krehbiel.
+He became a free agent following the season.

 Houston Astros

 On February 13, 2015, Thatcher signed a minor league contract with the Houston Astros.
 On March 30, 2015, the Astros announced that Thatcher had made the Opening Day roster.
-On July 21, 2015, the Astros designated Thatcher for assignment after 36 appearances.
-On August 2, Thatcher was resigned to a minor league deal.
-He was re-added to the major league roster on September 1.
+On July 21, the Astros designated Thatcher for assignment after 36 appearances.
+He was released on July 28.
+On August 2, Thatcher was re–signed to a minor league deal.
+He was re–added to the major league roster on September 1.
+He became a free agent following the season.

-Cleveland Indians

-In December 2015, he signed a minor league contract with the Cleveland Indians.
-He was released in March 2016.

 Los Angeles Dodgers

+On December 21, 2015, Thatcher signed a minor league contract with the Cleveland Indians organization.
+He was released prior to the start of the season on March 27, 2016.

-In April 2016, he signed a minor league contract with the Los Angeles Dodgers.
-In 17 games, he had an ERA of 3.60.
-He was released on June 3, 2016 after exercising an opt-out clause in his contract.
+On April 21, 2016, Thatcher signed a minor league contract with the Los Angeles Dodgers.
+In 17 games for the Triple–A Oklahoma City Dodgers, he logged a 3.60 ERA with 21 strikeouts across 15 innings.
+Thatcher was released on June 3, after exercising an opt–out clause in his contract.

-Cleveland Indians

-The Indians re-signed Thatcher to a minor league contract on July 23, 2016.
-He was released on August 13, 2016.
+On July 23, 2016, Thatcher signed a minor league contract to return to the Indians organization.
+However, he did not make an appearance for the organization before he was released on August 13.

 Chicago Cubs

-The Chicago Cubs signed Thatcher to a minor league contract on Aug 15, 2016.
-He retired after the season.
+On August 15, 2016, Thatcher signed a minor league contract with the Chicago Cubs organization.
+In 10 appearances for the Triple–A Iowa Cubs, he worked to a 6.14 ERA with 11 strikeouts across 7 1/3 innings pitched.
+Thatcher elected free agency following the season on November 7.
+He retired from professional baseball shortly thereafter.

-Coaching
+Coaching career

 In 2016, after retiring from professional baseball, Thatcher accepted a position as associate coach of the Indiana University Kokomo baseball team.

+On January 31, 2025, the Pittsburgh Pirates hired Thatcher to serve as the bullpen coach for their Triple-A affiliate, the Indianapolis Indians.